SE-Stuttgart/riot/documentation/scenario/scenario.md

 	}

 ### Implementing the simulation
-Now that the static part of new thing is fully defined you can continue by implementing the behavior.
+Now that the static part of new thing is fully defined, you can continue by implementing the behavior.
 Either by connecting the thing definition to a real thing (not done yet) or by implementing a simulation.
 A simulation can be implemented by extending **de.uni_stuttgart.riot.simulation_client.Simulator**.

 	public class HiFiSimulator extends Simulator<HiFi> {

-	    public RadiatorSimulator(Radiator thing, ScheduledThreadPoolExecutor scheduler) {
+	    public HiFiSimulator(HiFi thing, ScheduledThreadPoolExecutor scheduler) {
 	        super(thing, scheduler);
 	    }